MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/security.md

 f1.keywords:
   - NOCSH
 ms.localizationpriority: medium
-description: Learn how to secure your Microsoft Teams Rooms on Windows and Android devices.
+description: Learn how to your Microsoft Teams Rooms on Windows and Teams Android devices are secure by default.
 ---

-# Microsoft Teams Rooms security
+# Microsoft Teams Rooms and Teams panels security

-This article provides security guidance for Microsoft Teams Rooms devices on both Windows and Android devices.
+This article provides security guidance for Microsoft Teams Rooms devices on both Windows and Android as well as Teams panels.
 This guidance includes information on hardware, software, network, and account security.

-Select the **Teams Rooms on Windows** or **Teams Rooms for Android** tab for more information on Teams Room security on your device.
+Select the **Teams Rooms on Windows** or **Teams Android devices** tab for more information on security for your device.

 ## [Teams Rooms on Windows](#tab/Windows)